Places I Remember with Lea Lane

 Why is that?

-Ryan Houck:
+Ryan Hauck:

 One of the stories out there is-- and it's a long story so I'm going to kind of shorten it down a little bit--but b essentially some of the Native Americans were trying to escape this giant bear and as they did, they prayed and prayed and all of a sudden Devil's Tower started forming, started rising them up in the air and this giant bear was clawing at Devil's Tower and that's why you see these huge grooves inside of the rock is because it was the bear's claws clawing away, trying to get to these Native Americans as they rose up into the air.